 Basham grew up in the bosom of the Church, of which he became a regular member in 1821, at which time he made a profession of religion.
 He was soon afterward happily married to Nancy Davison-one of the best women we ever knew-and at once opened his own house for the preaching of the gospel, and as a home for the weary itinerant.
 He became the leader of the small class that met and worshiped beneath his roof.
-In 1825, he was licensed to exhort, and in 1830, to preach. early advantages were very limited, but by close application, he attained to respectability in the pulpit, and by his labors and devotion took rank with the most useful local preachers in the State.
-We first made his acquaintance in the autumn of 1838, when, as junior preacher, we traveled the Hardinsburg Circuit; and now, after the lapse of more than thirty years, think we never knew a better His zeal for the Church led him to enter the itinerant ranks; but before the expiration of a single year, the failure of his health compelled him to retire.
+In 1825, he was licensed to exhort, and in 1830, to preach.
+His early advantages were very limited, but by close application, he attained to respectability in the pulpit, and by his labors and devotion took rank with the most useful local preachers in the State.
+We first made his acquaintance in the autumn of 1838, when, as junior preacher, we traveled the Hardinsburg Circuit; and now, after the lapse of more than thirty years, think we never knew a better His zeal for the Church led him to enter the man. itinerant ranks; but before the expiration of a single year, the failure of his health compelled him to retire.
 He died of pulmonary consumption, from which he lingered several years.
 On the Sabbath before his death, referring to great depression under which he had labored, he exclaimed, in pious exultation, upon being asked, "Where is the gloom of the grave now?"
 "Thank God, that is all gone!
 Jesus has made me perfectly happy.
 The grave is the place where I long to rest-like the mariner in the harbor, just waiting for that shore which will be in heaven."
-He died April 19, 1847.
+He died April 19, 1847 county, were many who shed a luster on the profession they made.
+We may mention the name of Mrs. Charlotte Brashear.
+In 1807, under the ministry of John Craig, she was converted, and joined the Methodist Church, of which she was a useful member for forty-eight years.
+On the 22d of November, 1855, she entered upon the promised inheritance.